Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Experimental Results

 \textbf{Effectiveness of our Meta-Classifier.} \textbf{(1)} We first show that using high-resolution features in our Meta-Classifier can achieve good results by comparing Table \ref{tab:ablation} (a) and (b).
-This is because fine-grained details could provide important clues when performing matching between two features. \textbf{(2)} Although using high-resolution feature maps improve feature matching performance, the large spatial misalignment between proposals and few-shot class examples is harmful for matching due to the inaccurate proposal localization.
-Using our attentive feature alignment with both spatial alignment and foreground attention module, the performance can be improved consistently for most of the shots and metrics by comparing Table \ref{tab:ablation} (d) and (f).
-We show the detailed ablation study of the two modules in Table \ref{tab:ablation} (d-f). \textbf{(3)} We also show that using a stronger feature backbone ResNet-101 can have better results than ResNet-50 in Table \ref{tab:ablation} (f-g) and (h-i), especially after fine-tuning. \textbf{(4)} Visualization of the affinity matrix and attention masks are shown in Figure \ref{visualization}.
+This is because fine-grained details could provide important clues when performing matching between two features. \textbf{(2)} Although using high-resolution feature maps improve matching performance, the large spatial misalignment between proposals and few-shot classes is harmful for matching due to the inaccurate proposal localization.
+Using our attentive feature alignment with both spatial alignment and foreground attention module, the performance can be improved consistently for most of the shots and metrics by comparing models in Table \ref{tab:ablation} (d), (e) and (f). \textbf{(3)} We show in Table \ref{tab:feature_alignment} the importance of the alignment direction.
+We can keep the original structural information in the proposal for precise bbox regression, when aligning the class prototype to the proposal feature. \textbf{(4)} We also show that using a stronger feature backbone ResNet-101 can have better results than ResNet-50 in Table \ref{tab:ablation} (f-g) and (h-i), especially after fine-tuning. \textbf{(5)} Visualization of the affinity matrix and attention masks are shown in Figure \ref{visualization}.

 \textbf{Effectiveness of our non-linear feature fusion network.} As shown in Table \ref{tab:feature_fusion}, we perform ablation study of our proposed feature fusion network in both Meta-RPN and Meta-Classifier.
-We can find that using simple element-wise operations especially the Mult network shows good results, which is widely used in previous work \cite{kang2019few,yan2019meta,xiao2020few,fan2020few}.
-Directly using the Cat network does not achieve good results in both Meta-RPN and Meta-Classifier.
-This is because the Cat network attempts to learn complex fusion between the two features, which is not easy for training and generalization.
-When combining all three operations together, it could ease the training of the Cat network and learn complementary fusion beyond the two basic operations.
+We can find that using simple element-wise fusion operations especially the Mult subnetwork shows good results, which is widely used in previous work \cite{kang2019few,yan2019meta,xiao2020few,fan2020few}.
+Directly using the Cat subnetwork does not achieve good results in both Meta-RPN and Meta-Classifier.
+This is because the Cat subnetwork attempts to learn complex fusion between the two features, which is not easy for training and generalization.
+When combining all three subnetworks together, it could ease the training of the Cat subnetwork and learn complementary fusion beyond the Mul and Sub subnetworks.